 Say an employee gets a link from what looks like a vendor, but they are unsure if the link is safe.
 In this case, the employee could open and download the link in the VM and test the link's legitimacy -- while keeping the system protected regardless of what type of package is waiting within the URL.

 Another use case for this type of system is specific to IT.
 Say your internal team is deciding which antivirus software to go with and wants to evaluate Avast and McAfee to see which product provides better protection without exposing internal systems to malware.
 The internal IT team could download the antivirus in their VM, open a malicious link or known cyberthreat, and compare the results without risking their internal system.

 What are the security risks of a virtual machine?

 Given all these benefits, you may be wondering: What are the concerns?
 If they are so great, why aren't they universal?

 Virtual machines are isolated from internal systems.
 However, a common misconception of virtual machines is that they have their own internal security system.
 People think that if you activate them within your devices, their internal firewalls will protect your device.
 And this is simply untrue.

-Just because something is launched in your virtual machine does not mean that your device no longer needs internal protection from external threats.
+Just because something is launched in your VM does not mean that your device no longer needs internal protection from external threats.
 Firewalls and antivirus should still be used on devices in which virtual machines are active to ensure the protection of all of your organization's servers.
-Having security systems within your virtual machine is encouraged depending on your organization's internal uses for this device.
+Having security systems within your VM is encouraged depending on your organization's internal uses for this device.